What Is a SWOT Analysis?

 - The external factors that could harm your business (threats)

-It’s a simple brainstorming exercise that helps you uncover strategic improvements for your business.
+It’s a simple brainstorming exercise that helps you uncover strategic ways to improve your business.

 In this post, you’ll learn how to do a SWOT analysis.
-We’ll also cover real-world examples and give you a free SWOT analysis template.
+We’ll include examples and also give you a free SWOT analysis template.

 Let’s get to it.